American Heritage Gallery at Epcot

 Creating Traditions at the American Heritage Gallery

-That article details how the new American Heritage Gallery honors American Indian cultures and contributions.
-The Walt Disney Imagineering Collections Management team worked in collaboration with the Museum of Indian Arts and Culture (MIAC) in Santa Fe, New Mexico, and the Smithsonian National Museum of the American Indian (NMAI) in Washington, D.C. to bring such an extraordinary collection to the American Adventure Pavilion.
+The American Heritage Gallery honors American Indian cultures and contributions.
+The Walt Disney Imagineering Collections Management team collaborated with the Museum of Indian Arts and Culture (MIAC) in Santa Fe, New Mexico, and the Smithsonian National Museum of the American Indian (NMAI) in Washington, D.C., to bring such an extraordinary collection to the American Adventure Pavilion.
+They also worked closely with the Ah-Tah-Thi-Ki Museum, which is part of the Seminole tribal community.

-- Â Loren Aragon (Acoma Pueblo, fashion designer)
+- Loren Aragon (Acoma Pueblo, fashion designer)

 - Glenda McKay (Ingalik-Athabascan, doll-maker)